 Using a Bone Density Chart to Estimate Total Bone Loss

 To better understand the current health of your bones, you should multiply your T-score by 10 percent (as shown in the bone density results chart below).
 This will give you a rough estimate of how much bone density has already been lost.

 Bone Density Chart for Estimated Amount of Bone Loss

-Focusing too closely on the DEXA bone density scores can be a mistake.
+Keep in mind: Focusing too closely on the DEXA bone density scores can be a mistake.
 Many doctors admit that the DEXA T-score is not a perfect predictor for bone health or fracture risk.
 That’s why it’s important to consider taking the other tests.
 Furthermore, your risk factors are just as important as your T-score and may lead to better predictions of bone disease.
 In order to determine your true osteoporosis risk factors, use our self-test here: Should I Be Worried About Bone Loss?
 Use Our Quiz to Find Out!

 Now that you understand your bone density scores, here’s what to do about it.
 If your DEXA bone density scores show that you’re in danger for developing osteoporosis or if you have discovered by using our self-test that you indeed have several risk factors, this should not be ignored.
 You can take steps right now, such as monitoring your calcium and vitamin D levels and utilizing weight-bearing exercises, to prevent or fight osteoporosis.
 Don’t forget that full-blown osteoporosis is a serious condition that can have devastating consequences on your health and quality of life.
 Getting low bone density scores is only an initial warning.
 Are you going to sit there and do nothing, or will you prepare for the oncoming attack?